 Finland’s Working Holiday Visa for Australians

-From 26 July 2021, Finland is allowing people who are fully vaccinated against COVID-19 to enter the country without needing a COVID-19 test or quarantine.
-See VisitFinland.com for more information about entry requirements during COVID-19.
+Finland is allowing people who are fully vaccinated against COVID-19 to enter the country without quarantine.
+You may need to get a COVID-19 test prior to arrival if coming from outside of Europe.
+See VisitFinland.com for more information about Finnish entry requirements during COVID-19.

 Key facts about Finland